On this page...

 Peter Rankin Trust Fund for Herpetology

 The Peter Rankin Trust Fund for Herpetology provides up to $1,000 to herpetological projects in Australia.
-Applications for funding between July 2021 and June 2022 are now open.
+Applications for funding between July 2021 and June 2022 are now closed.

 Leo Fleischmann Visiting Fellowship in Pacific Islands Arts and Material Culture

 The Leo Fleischmann Fellowship is offered every two years and gives researchers up to $2,500 to conduct research on the art and material culture of the Pacific Islands.
 Applications are closed.